POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 The connection between the ‘amigos’ and poor eliminator pattern is common sense.
 The amigos are less preferred forms of minerals that are only present in weak bodies (although they occur in nearly everyone today, including babies).
 So both patterns indicate a weak body chemistry and an inability to eliminate toxins.

-Rather than give anti-oxidant nutrients, a nutritional balancing program will actually remove the mineral forms such as oxides that cause oxidant damage.
+Rather than give anti-oxidant nutrients, a development program will actually remove the mineral compounds such as oxides that cause oxidant damage.
 This is much better, and more permanent, as well.
 To read more about this topic, please read The Amigos – Iron, Manganese, Aluminum And Others.

 CORRECTING POOR ELIMINATOR AND VERY POOR ELIMINATOR PATTERNS

-As a person follows a properly designed nutritional balancing program, the poor eliminator indicators tend to go away on their own.
+As a person follows a properly designed development program, the poor eliminator indicators tend to go away on their own.
 However, ways to enhance the process include:

-1. More rest and relaxation greatly assists toxin elimination.
+1. More rest and relaxation, and drinking enough water (2-3 quarts or 2-3 liters daily) greatly assists toxin elimination.

 2. The oxidation diets with 9 cups of cooked vegetables for adults are very helpful.